Safety Tips To Exercise During !

 If you suddenly notice any of the below-mentioned conditions, stop immediately doing the exercises and consult your doctor:

-– Heavy or vaginal bleeding
+– Heavy discharge or vaginal bleeding

 – Rapid heartbeat The heartbeat of a pregnant woman should not exceed 140 beats per minute